 If a verse in the Bible describes the Church today, it is the first verse of this week’s text.
-Jude 1:4 NKJV “For certain men have crept in unnoticed, who long ago were marked out for this condemnation, ungodly men, who turn the grace of our God into lewdness and deny the only Lord God and our Lord Jesus Christ.”
+Jude 1:4 TLV “For certain people have secretly slipped in—those who from long ago have been marked out for this judgment.
+They are ungodly people, who pervert the grace of our God into indecency and deny our only Master and Lord, Yeshua the Messiah.”

 Jude began his letter by saying he wanted to talk about our common salvation, but he felt it was necessary to encourage his readers to contend for the faith.
 Why was he so earnest?
 Because certain people crept in, unaware of who was ungodly.
-Verses twelve and thirteen go into detail about why these individuals were a problem for the church; “These are spots in your love feasts, while they feast with you without fear, serving only themselves.
-They are clouds without water, carried about by the winds; late autumn trees without fruit, twice dead, pulled up by the roots; 13 raging waves of the sea, foaming up their own shame; wandering stars for whom is reserved the blackness of darkness forever.”
+Verses twelve and thirteen go into detail about why these individuals were a problem for the church; “These people are hidden rocky reefs at your love feasts—shamelessly feasting with you, tending only to themselves.
+They are waterless clouds, carried along by winds; fruitless trees in late autumn, doubly dead, uprooted; 13 wild waves of the sea, foaming up their own shame; wandering stars, for whom the gloom of utter darkness has been reserved forever.”

 How do men like that creep into the Church?
 Leadership and the people in the pews who don’t actively practice discernment.
 We are asking to be deceived when we blindly accept the label Christian without checking the root and the tree’s fruit.
 We are admonished in Scripture to test the spirits, but when we raise legitimate questions, we are scolded for judging or being unloving.
 We must use discernment and make sure what we are hearing or reading lines up with the Scripture.
 False teachers are not going to look or sound false; they will be wolves in sheepskin.
 The enemy masquerades as an angel of light; we must have discernment.
 Charles Spurgeon defined discernment as the ability to distinguish between right and almost right.